 Animal Farm was the first book in which I tried, with full consciousness of what I was doing, to fuse political purpose and artistic purpose into one whole. – George Orwell (Why I Write)

-Animal Farm is an allegorical and satirical novel written by George Orwell and published in 1945 in England.
+Animal Farm is an allegorical and satirical novel by George Orwell, published in 1945.
 It presents a fantastic satire about revolution, power, and corruption.
-According to Orwell, novel reflects the events during and after the Russian Revolution as well as Stalin’s rule of the Soviet Union.
+According to Orwell, Animal Farm reflects the events during and after the Russian Revolution and under Stalin’s rule of the Soviet Union.

 Animal Farm has picked up several major awards (Retrospective Hugo Award in 1996) and found a place on several prestigious lists (100 best English-language novels (1923 to 2005) by Time magazine and Modern Library List of Best 20th-Century Novels).

-Animal Farm has been twice adapted for film, 1954 as an animated feature and 1999 as a TV live action version.
+Animal Farm has two film adaptations, in 1954 as an animated feature and 1999 as a TV live-action version.

-Below are the most important quotes from this amazing novel.
+Below are the most important quotes from this famous novel.

 1. Whatever goes upon two legs is an enemy.